-When we return to in-person instruction, families that choose to continue with Distance Learning will still be able to access our Meals program.
+When we return to in-person instruction, a "grab and go" lunch service will be provided which may be eaten in classrooms or outside.
+Families that choose to continue with Distance Learning will still be able to access our Meals program.